TREND 2000 Ltd

 - Method and approach are poorly described or missing key aspects

-- Insufficient quantified details about potential impact
+- Insufficient quantified details about potential impact and the results that create them

 - Lack of realistic analysis of the actual markets suitable for the project results